Nothing planned at present.

 If you would like me to speak at your book festival or other conference, please get in touch with me here.

-Please note that at the moment I am essentially not taking bookings for school visits, but will consider offers made far enough in advance if you’re very keen.
-However, I am now running ‘Virtual Visits’ – events by Skype/Facetime/Google Hangout.
+Otherwise: I have been running ‘Virtual Visits’ – events by Skype/Facetime/Google Hangout/Zoom/Teams etc – for a number of years.
 Please see below for more information, or contact me to discuss format, fees and dates.

 I am now holding very successful events by Facetime/Skype/Hangout/Zoom etc, which means if you’re in the United States, or in fact anywhere in the world, I might be able to visit you.
 If you want more details about formats and fees, please drop me a line here and I’ll send you an information sheet.

 For a taste of how a Skype event can run, take a look at this blog post.

 Still not convinced?
 Here’s some feedback from the very first virtual visit I gave:

 “I just wanted to thank you for today’s Skype presentation.
 Eighth graders (at least in America) can be a bit hard to impress, but they were buzzing after the performance.
 I’m not sure how it played from your end, but from our vantage point you were larger than life (projected on a big screen) and clear as a bell.
 The kids (and adults) were charmed by your sense of humor, your visuals, and your stories.
 Going into this, never having done it before either, I suspected it would be more like watching television than a live performance.
 But your interaction (including your rather impressive memory for students’ names) made it seem as if you were right here in our library.
 I don’t know if you will get similar offers from schools soon, but I wanted you to know it definitely worked beautifully from over here.
 Many kids actually wanted to stay longer rather than go to lunch (where they were serving pizza for god’s sake), which is about as strong an endorsement you could ever get.”